juliandunn/yum-oracle/README.md

 Bugs
 ----

-* ChefSpec unit tests don't work because Fauxhai doesn't have data for Oracle Linux (yet).
+* ChefSpec unit tests run but not with real Fauxhai data, because Fauxhai doesn't have data for Oracle Linux (yet).
-* Not all repositories that normally appear on an Oracle Linux system are managed yet by this cookbook, because most of them are turned off.
+* Not all repositories that might appear on an Oracle Linux system are managed yet by this cookbook, because most of them are turned off.
 Pull requests are accepted to do all the work to add them in.